Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 enforcement

-During the week of March 9, 2026, Barksdale Air Force Base near Bossier City reported multiple waves of unauthorized drones over sensitive parts of the installation, including the flight line, forcing temporary shutdown.
-Two drones were recovered and turned over to the FAA.
+During the week of March 9, 2026, Barksdale Air Force Base near Bossier City reported multiple waves of unauthorized drones over sensitive areas, including the flight line, forcing temporary shutdown.
+Two drones recovered and turned over to the FAA.
+Incident demonstrated enforcement of RS 14:337(A)(1)(c) military installation prohibition.

 March 9, 2026Source